North Highlands Bicycle Accident Lawyer

 A Foothill Ranch Middle School student was fatally injured after being struck by a motor vehicle while riding his bicycle in North Highlands.
 The 13-year-old boy had reportedly been riding on the sidewalk on Hillsdale.
 He was tragically hit and pinned under a moving vehicle after turning right on Palm Avenue.
 The vehicle was exiting a convenience store parking lot when it collided with the young cyclist.

-Since bicyclists have very little protection in the event of a collision with another vehicle, the injuries they suffer can be life-altering and catastrophic.
+Since bicyclists have very little protection in a collision with another vehicle, the injuries they suffer can be life-altering and catastrophic.
 Examples of injuries suffered by cyclists include:

 - Brain damage

 Watch the following bike safety video for tips on sharing the road with other vehicles.What You Can Pursue Through a Bicycle Accident Injury Claim